This code is vulnerable to an off-by-one-overflow, because

 Javascript scripts can only read and write on same-origin-resources like the DOM.

-same-origin means pages must share the same: protocol, domain, subdomain, hostname, port.
+means pages must share the same: protocol, domain, subdomain, hostname, port.